botteon/Halo-FDCA/README.md

 # Halo-FDCA (Flux Density CAlculator)

 ## Introduction
 This software pipile is created to automate flux density (and power) estimations of radio halos in galaxy clusters.
 This is done by fitting the surface brightness profile of halos to a mathematical model using Bayesian Inference.
-From the resulting fits, the flux density profile can be calculatied analytically.
-The text below provides a step-by-step example and walk trough of the algorithm as well as a summary of installation and machine requirements.
+From the resulting fit, the flux density profile can be calculated analytically.
+The text below provides a step-by-step example and walk through of the algorithm as well as a summary of installation and machine requirements.
 A full text on the methodology can be found under 'Citation'.

 This software is open source and still in development.
 Suggestions, remarks, bugfixes, questions etc. are more than welcome and can be sent to boxelaar@strw.leidenuniv.nl .